tek/proteome.nvim/README.md

 to adapt the version of `pygit2` to the libgit2 version (before installing `proteome`).

+**Note**: Python 3.5.1 is required to run the plugin.

 For example, on Ubuntu Wily, working packages are:
 ```
 apt-get install libgit2-22
 pip install 'pygit2==0.22.*'
 ```

-Python 3.5.1 is required to run the plugin.
 After installation, regularly install the nvim plugin and execute `:UpdateRemotePlugins`.

 # General functionality
 The core concept is the management of the current project, its dependencies on